Boosting Global Economic Recovery

 Looking ahead to 2025, production in emerging markets, particularly in Asia, is expected to remain stable, while the manufacturing sectors in established economies continue to flounder, confirming the persistence of this growth divergence.

-On the trade front, global commerce shows signs of recovery, yet the growing wave of protectionism calls for decisive actionsThe World Trade Organization (WTO) predicts ongoing growth in both goods and services tradeNonetheless, several Western nations, with the U.Sat the helm, appear to be circumventing the WTO framework by imposing restrictive trade measuresThis trend not only hampers the free flow of goods and services but also contributes to a fragmentation of the international trading system, resulting in inflated costs for global production and consumptionFurthermore, the new U.Sgovernment administration’s policy announcements may usher in a fresh round of trade conflicts worldwide.
+On the trade front, global commerce shows signs of recovery, yet the growing wave of protectionism calls for decisive actionsThe World Trade Organization (WTO) predicts ongoing growth in both goods and services tradeNonetheless, several Western nations, with the U.S. at the helm, appear to be circumventing the WTO framework by imposing restrictive trade measuresThis trend not only hampers the free flow of goods and services but also contributes to a fragmentation of the international trading system, resulting in inflated costs for global production and consumptionFurthermore, the new U.S. government administration’s policy announcements may usher in a fresh round of trade conflicts worldwide.

-government debt, vigilance is paramountThe IMF forecasts that by the end of 2024, global public debt will surpass an astounding $100 trillion, equivalent to 93% of worldwide GDPMuch of this debt surge stems from developed nations, especially the U.S., which not only exacerbates volatility in financial markets but also limits fiscal space in key economies like those of the U.Sand EuropeThe burden of high repayment costs may stifle growth opportunities, while also constraining the ability of central banks to maneuver effectivelyNotably, should a debt crisis erupt in the U.S.—the world's largest economy—the ramifications would resonate globally, precipitating extensive economic upheavalFurthermore, the intertwined issues of rising protectionism and continuous interest rate cuts in developed economies necessitate an acute awareness of potential inflationary pressures.
+As concerns escalate regarding debt risks, particularly in relation to the U.S. government debt, vigilance is paramountThe IMF forecasts that by the end of 2024, global public debt will surpass an astounding $100 trillion, equivalent to 93% of worldwide GDPMuch of this debt surge stems from developed nations, especially the U.S., which not only exacerbates volatility in financial markets but also limits fiscal space in key economies like those of the U.S. and EuropeThe burden of high repayment costs may stifle growth opportunities, while also constraining the ability of central banks to maneuver effectivelyNotably, should a debt crisis erupt in the U.S.—the world's largest economy—the ramifications would resonate globally, precipitating extensive economic upheavalFurthermore, the intertwined issues of rising protectionism and continuous interest rate cuts in developed economies necessitate an acute awareness of potential inflationary pressures.

 Technological innovation, industrial upgrading, and environmental concerns are set to emerge as influential factors affecting global economic growth in 2025.
 Presently, artificial intelligence technologies promise to uplift productivity levels, potentially catalyzing long-term economic expansion